codytwinton/SwiftyVIPER/README.md

 If all of this is totally knew for you, check out my running list of [VIPER Resources](#resources)

-I've always been excited about clean, beautiful code, and I think Test Driven Development is a solid approach to develop iOS apps.
-When a colleague ([@iamMehedi](https://github.com/iamMehedi)) told me about VIPER, I became very excited about this architecture, since VIPER offered the ability to create beautiful "modules" that were separate from each other and easily testable.
+### Why SwiftVIPER?

-However, I also believe that good programming should be simple as well as beautiful.
+I believe that good programming should be simple as well as beautiful.
 Good code shouldn't be difficult to create.
 And [great API's](https://youtu.be/qCdpTji8nxo?t=1m52s) shouldn't be hard to deal with.
-However, creating a module for VIPER purely based on stack overflow code everytime seemed unnecessary and tedious.
+However, creating a module for VIPER purely based on "stack overflow code" everytime seemed unnecessary and tedious. :D

-### Why SwiftVIPER?

-I know that some other projects are attempting to solve some of these issues, but here are some issues that I ran into with other frameworks out there:
+I know that some other open source projects are attempting to solve some of these problems, but here are some issues that I ran into with other frameworks out there:

  1. Nothing based on pure Swift.
 I believe that Objective-C, while solid, will eventually become obsolete.
 All modules created with SwiftVIPER uses `Swift 3`
  2. The amount of files & folders created for a single module was overkill.
 I wanted tools that would create VIPER modules that were a manageable size.